GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ## Node data flow ##

-So far, your script is as such: the SceneReader node is outputting a scene with Gaffy's geometry, and the Camera node is outputting a camera object.
+So far, your graph is as such: the SceneReader node is outputting a scene with Gaffy's geometry, and the Camera node is outputting a camera object.
 In fact, the Camera node is outputting a _whole scene_ containing a camera object.
 As such, any node that sends or receives scene data is classified as a **scene node**.
 This paradigm may be a bit confusing compared to other DCCs, but it is one of Gaffer's strengths.

 > Important :
 > When a scene node is queried, such as when you select it, it will dynamically compute a scene based on the input values and data it is provided.